elec548/elec548.github.io/Assignments/hw5.md

    models.
 Use the training data to estimate the parameters of a target- direction-dependent vector Poisson process, i.e., $$\Pr(\mathbf{n} \mid \mathrm{target}_k) \sim
    \mathrm{Poisson}(\boldsymbol{\lambda}_k) = \prod_{n=1}^N \mathrm{Poisson}(\lambda_{k,n})$$.
-   For each of remaining test trials estimate the maximum likelihood reach target.
+   In other words, calculate a Poisson model for _each neuron_ and class - the rate for a class will be a vector the size of the number of neurons.
+For each of remaining test trials estimate the maximum likelihood reach target (do it in log space!).
 What is the overall decoding accuracy (i.e., what fraction of trials are decoded correctly) using only the data in the plan window?
 Using only data in the movement window?
 Combining plan and movement data?

 2. _Amount of plan data (40 pts)_